-- Students whose faith tradition differs from that of the Seventh-day Adventist Church may substitute 12 units of courses from their own tradition with the approval of the director of graduate professional studies.
+- Students whose faith tradition differs from that of the Seventh-day Adventist Church may substitute 12 units of courses from their own tradition with the approval of the director of graduate programs.

 - Students electing to do a concentration (i.e. emphasis, interdisciplinary or collaborative specialization) must work out a “Concentration Contract” with their advisor, specifying all courses that will go towards making up the concentration, before commencing with this part of their degree.
-This must be signed by the professional graduate program director (and in the case of an interdisciplinary concentration, by the Dean or Associate Dean) before commencement of the concentration components of the degree.
+This must be signed by the director of graduate programs (and in the case of an interdisciplinary concentration, by the Dean or Associate Dean) before commencement of the concentration components of the degree.
 Guideline sheets with sample curricula are available for these concentrations.

 - This foundational course should only be taken by those without a religion/theology undergraduate, or career background.